-For a long time I juggled around with many media players on my home network.
-I’ll be honest if I’m playing something quick and locally VLC has been my go to choice.
+For a long time, I juggled around with many media players on my home network.
+I’ll be honest if I’m playing something quick and locally VLC has been my go-to choice.
 It hasn’t mattered if I was running Windows, OSX, or Linux – VLC has been my player.
-However, once you are dealing with file shares, a family wanting to access media, and cross platform use – there was only two players in town, Kodi (formerly XBMC) and Plex.
+However, once you are dealing with file shares, a family wanting to access media, and cross-platform use – there were only two players in town, Kodi (formerly XBMC) and Plex.

-My history with Kodi goes back to to the XBMC days.
-We are a Playstation family.
-While there were one or two games I wanted to play on X-box, it wasn’t a must have purchase.
+My history with Kodi goes back to the XBMC days.
+We are a PlayStation family.
+While there were one or two games I wanted to play on X-box, it wasn’t a must-have purchase.
 My wife always said if I purchased an X-box the first thing she would do was install Linux on it.
-While in theory I was fine with that, I didn’t want to spend 200-300 for an inferior Linux machine.
-Eventually I managed to score one used for about 40.00 around 10 years ago.
+While in theory, I was fine with that, I didn’t want to spend 200-300 for an inferior Linux machine.
+Eventually, I managed to score one used for about 40.00 around 10 years ago.
 What was the first thing I did?
 I soft-modded it and installed XMBC.
 I effectively beat my wife to the punch.

-This worked fine for a couple years installed I updated it without locking the hard drive correctly once.
-At this point I bricked the X-box.
+This worked fine for a couple of years installed I updated it without locking the hard drive correctly once.
+At this point, I bricked the X-box.
 Because of the hard drive management that included pairing – it was useless.
 I could have purchased a physical mod chip – but at that time I would have been better served to just replace it.
-I wasn’t hyped on that and went we back to hooking up a spare computer directly to the TV.
+I wasn’t hyped about that and went we back to hooking up a spare computer directly to the TV.